decode why

 A: I bring a unique blend of academic rigor and real-world experience.
 I’ve spent years working with over 200 women-centered businesses, and my insights are informed by this extensive, practical work.
 My credentials include:

-Certified IPC Practitioner (Insights Association): Demonstrates advanced expertise in consumer research, data analysis, and ethical best practices.
+Certified Research Expert (International Institute of Procurement and Market Research): Demonstrates advanced expertise in consumer research, data analysis, and ethical best practices.

 Certified Sales Force Professional: Enterprise CRM knowledge that informs my strategy plans.